Construction (including construction litigation) in United States

 Work highlights

-• Representing Blackstone on the $650m renovation of Willis Tower.
+• Represented Blackstone on the US$650+ million renovation of Willis Tower.

-• Representing Mammoet, its joint venture partner and the SPV they formed in a dispute regarding its failed 630-foot observation wheel project on Staten Island.
+• Represented Mammoet, its JV partner and the SPV they formed for the project in a dispute with the developer related to the failed 630-foot observation wheel project on Staten Island.

-• Acting for IHI in a dispute regarding a contract for the engineering, procurement, and construction of a natural gas liquefaction facility and related terminal upgrades on Elba Island, near Savannah, Georgia.
+• Represented IHI in litigation that involves a US$550 million dispute regarding an EPC contract for a natural gas liquefaction facility and related terminal upgrades on Elba Island, near Savannah, Georgia.

 Dickinson Wright PLLC